dark-doraemon/test-git/README.md

 > [!NOTE]
 > Client setup

-Open Intergrated Terminal in your ide or Windows terminal or Powershell and type `cd .\client\` and hit enter button to move to client folder, continue type command `npm install` and wait a moment
+Open Intergrated Terminal in your ide or Windows terminal or Powershell and type `cd .\client\` and hit enter button to move to client folder, continue type command `npm install` and wait a moment <br>
+Enter `npm run dev` to run client side

+> [!NOTE]
+> Server setup